-Researchers at LLNL have invented a new additive manufacturing process that prints the whole structure at the same time.
-As a result, the new method is a “layer-less” means of printing objects.
+Researchers at LLNL have invented a new additive manufacturing process that prints a complete object at once.
+As a result, the new method is a “layer-less” way of printing objects.
 The process, known as Volumetric 3D printing, improves the speed of production significantly.
 The researchers also tout the low cost of this new process.

 This extensive research project also involved UC Berkley, Massachusetts Institute of Technology, and the University of Rochester.
 The volumetric process uses 3 lasers from three different directions which creates a 3D image suspended in resin.
 This method allows it to process the entire object’s structure at one time, eliminating the need for traditional layers.